dafny-lang/dafny/docs/_includes/Refinement.md

 result may exist in a different enclosing module and with a different set of imports than the refinement parent, so that if names were reresolved, the result might be different (and possibly not semantically valid).
-Hence it is important that the names not be re-resolved in their new context.
+This is why Dafny does not re-resolve the names in their new context.

 2) All the declarations of the refining module that have different names than the declarations in the refinement parent are also copied into the refinement result.
-Again name and type resolution of the refining module happen before this combination takes place.
+However, because the refining module is just a set of augmentation directives and mayt refer to names copied from the refinement parent, resolution of names and types of the declarations copied in this step is performed in the context of the full refinement result.

 3) Where declarations in the parent and refinement module have the same name, the second refines the first and the combination, a refined declaration, is the result placed in the refinement result module, to the exclusion of the declarations with the same name from the parent and refinement modules.

-The way declarations are combined depends on the kind of declaration;
+The way the refinement result declarations are assembled depends on the kind of declaration;
-the combination rules are described in subsections below.
+the rules are described in subsections below.

 So that it is clear that refinment is taking place, refining declarations have some syntactic indicator that they are refining some parent declaration.